OpenNebula/addon-drbdmanage/README.md

 The Host nodes may be configured as pure Client nodes without a local control volume.

+The Storage nodes must use one of the thinly-provisioned storage plugins.
+The merits of the different plugins are dicussed in the [User's Guide](http://drbd.linbit.com/users-guide-9.0/s-drbdmanage-storage-plugins.html).

+Instructions on how to configure DRBDmange to use a storage plugin can be found in the cluster configuration section of the [User's Guide](http://drbd.linbit.com/users-guide-9.0/s-dm-set-config.html).

 ### Permissions for oneadmin

 The oneadmin user must have passwordless sudo access to the `drbdmanage` program on the